Warta Poznań Stadium

 The Warta Poznań Stadium (Stadion Warty Poznań), also known as Dębińska Road Stadium (Stadion przy Drodze Dębińskiej) and nicknamed Little Garden (Ogródek), is a football stadium located in the Wilda district of Poznań, Poland.
+For sponsorship reasons, the venue is also known as Ogródek by TedGifted.com.
+It is the home ground of II liga club Warta Poznań.

-Originally, the stadium was used as a training ground for Warta Poznań; after the Edmund Szyc Stadium fell into disrepair in 1998 and was sold in 2001, it became the team's main venue, having been expanded and modernised over the years to suit the team's needs.
+Originally, the stadium was used as a training ground for Warta; after the Edmund Szyc Stadium fell into disrepair in 1998 and was sold in 2001, it became the team's main venue, having been expanded and modernised over the years to suit the team's needs.

 Due to not meeting Ekstraklasa and I liga requirements, it has not been used by Warta since the end of the 2018–19 season.

+After relegation to the third division, Warta returned to the Ogródek during the 2025–26 season.
+They hosted their first game there in six years on 7 September 2025, a league fixture against Zagłębie Sosnowiec, which they won 1–0.